cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

 ```

 If we look at this example it is desirable to develop at least two
-context for multicloud environments.
+contexts for multicloud environments.
 The first is to manage virtual
 machines on named clouds and issue action on it, such as *start, stop,
 suspend, resume, delete*.
-In the other context we like to issue such
+In the other context, we like to issue such
 action on named virtual machines.

 To illustrate what we have in mind, please take a look at our initial